nostrdesignguide/nostrdesignguide.github.io/docs/guiding-principles.md

 ### Minimize Errors

-Users are found to make errors.
+Users are bound to make errors.
 Anticipate what errors they may come across and offer ways to correct them.
 Showing too many error notices when user is doing what is asked of them may turn them away from your client.

 For example, displaying an error when a person fails to upload an image in onboarding can be mitigated by not making the profile image a required field.
 Instead, you could use a placeholder image and allow the user to upload one later.